burlinson/AI/_posts/2025-11-22-Smell-Taste-Touch.md

 ---
-layout: post
-title: AI Is Learning How to Smell, Taste & Touch
+cover-img: /assets/img/Touch.webp
 subtitle: AI Is Advancing Way Beyond Text With Some Graphics
-date: 2025-11-22
-cover-img: /assets/img/Touch.webp
-share-img: /assets/img/Touch.webp
-show-thumbnail: false
 tags:
   - Smell
   - Taste
   - Touch
+layout: post
+author: Tony Burlinson
+date: 2025-11-22T00:00:00.000Z
+title: 'AI Is Learning How to Smell, Taste & Touch'
+share-img: /assets/img/Touch.webp
+show-thumbnail: false
 comments: fasle
 mathjax: false
-author: Tony Burlinson
 ---
 To date, AI has been defined by a single dominant input: Text.
 A new frontier is emerging.
 AI is being trained on AI sensory data that we humans take for granted: Smell, taste, and touch.

-Even the most advanced models - capable of writing code, analyzing documents, and generating images – are still primarily relying on language as their window into the world.
+Even the most advanced AI models - capable of writing code, analyzing documents, and generating images – are still primarily relying on language as their window into the world.

-As new AI capabilities mature, teaching AI how to smell, taste and touch, AI will advance far beyond language and vision, advancing toward a richer, more human‑like understanding of the world.
+When people talk about multimodal AI, they are usually referring to text, images, audio, and video.
+Adding all five human senses into the mix will allow AI to interpret the physical world with a richness that more closely represents our own experiences.

 Smell is one of the most surprising breakthroughs.
 Using chemical signatures and molecular structures, AI models can now predict the scent profile of compounds with astonishing accuracy.